CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

 \subsubsection{Baselines and Ablation}

-We consider two RL baselines and an ablation method.
-All methods use the same reward functions and RL training setup as CADRE, but represent the object geometry and contact differently: (1) \textbf{Ablation: PPO with object pose observations (Pose):} it directly takes the observation $\mathbf{o}_t$ defined in Sec.~\ref{sec:problem_statement} as input.
+Baselines and ablations evaluate the impact of (1) alternative contact representations and (2) the IRA on recovery performance.
+All methods use the same reward functions and RL training setup except the IRA function: (1) \textbf{Ablation: object pose observations (CADRE-No NDF):} it directly takes the observation $\mathbf{o}_t$ defined in Sec.~\ref{sec:problem_statement} as policy input.
 This method does not have access to object geometry; the only object-related information available is pose and velocity.
-(2) \textbf{Baseline: PPO with point cloud observations (Point Cloud):} Reinforcement learning with point cloud input has been widely used in dexterous manipulation~\cite{huang2021generalization, wu2023learning, bao2023dexart}.
+(2) \textbf{Ablation: CADRE without IRA (CADRE-No IRA):} this method removes the IRA function from the RL reward function to isolate its impact on recovery performance.
+(3) \textbf{Baseline: point cloud and obj pose observations (PC + Pose):} Reinforcement learning with point cloud input has been widely used in dexterous manipulation~\cite{huang2021generalization, wu2023learning, bao2023dexart}.
 Similar to these methods, we add the object's point cloud $\mathbf{P}_t$ into the aforementioned observation space: $\mathbf{o}'_t:= \{\mathbf{q}_t, \mathbf{x}_t, \mathbf{v}_t, \mathbf{P}_t \}$.We choose not to use the point cloud obtained from a depth camera to maintain the same input as our method.
 This method has access to the object's geometry but does not explicitly reason about contact features.
 PointNet~\cite{qi2017pointnet} is used to extract features from the point cloud.
-(3)\textbf{Baseline: DexPoint~\cite{qi2017pointnet}:} Similar to our method, DexPoint leverages contact information to improve generalization across object geometries.
-Its key component is augmenting the observation space with an additional imagined point cloud of the robot.
+(4) \textbf{Baseline: DexPoint~\cite{qi2017pointnet}:} Similar to our method, DexPoint leverages contact information to improve generalization across object geometries.
+Its key component is augmenting the observation space $\mathbf{o}_t$ with an \textbf{additional} imagined point cloud of the robot.
 To implement DexPoint, we render a point cloud for each fingertip and the palm, and concatenate it with the object point cloud.
 Unlike the original DexPoint paper, we do not use the observed point cloud, i.e., the depth-camera point cloud, since other methods in our experiments do not have access to such observations.
 PointNet is also used to encode the point cloud.
+Note that since we also add IRA into DexPoint training, and our implementation includes more components than the original architecture.
+(5) \textbf{Baseline: CADRE with an energy-based model(EBM):} recent advances have demonstrated the efficacy of energy-based models (EBMs) for data distribution modeling and OOD detection.
+To demonstrate that our NCE formulation is better suited for high-dimensional NDF features, we replace it with EBM from Du and Mordatch~\cite{du2019implicit} to model the IRA.